rbostandoust/GreenSys26-DAG/Plot/README.md

-# Version Spec
+# GeneralExp
-- General Exp: Max makespan is capped by 2days
+- Max makespan is capped by 2days
+- Plots are not used for HotCarbon'25

+# GeneralExpv2
+- Figures for general experiments of the paper for HotCarbon'25
-- General Expv2: No capping for different ratio of stretch factor $\frac{Max Makespan}{Optimal Makespan}$ - Used for Hotcarbon'25 figures
+- No capping for different ratio of stretch factor $\frac{Max Makespan}{Optimal Makespan}$